 Each of these lower body garments – called “inexpressibles” by delicate females – were held up by means of braces (suspenders).
 Braces fit over the shirt and crossed in the back, hidden underneath the waistcoat.
 Fabrics could be of wool, linen, cotton, nankeen, or buckskin.
 False calves were worn by the lesser man as a padding to render a more muscular physique.

 Cossacks were a Russian inspired trouser, very loose fitting all around, and quite comfortable, if not so stylish.
 The image to the left shows the mannequin wearing an 1820s ensemble of cossack trousers with the foot straps visible (in real life they would be tucked inside the shoe) with a double breasted tailcoat and accessories.

-Shoes, Boots and Stockings
+Shoes, Boots, and Stockings

 As much as we adore the vision of a man in boots, Regency gentlemen wore light slip on shoes most of the time.
 These pumps were leather, low-heeled shoes, typically black, some with buckles or laces but usually not, that fit below the ankle.
 Half-boots, more common for women, were worn by some men as well.

 Do not despair, however, since boots were worn!
 As the Era progressed boots even for casual wear grew more common.
 Boots were high and of black or brown leather.
 Hessians with their tassels dangling from the front was a style of boot derived from the standard military wear.
-The low heel and pointed toe was perfect for mounting a horse and fitting into a stirrup.
+The low heel and pointed toe were perfect for mounting a horse and fitting into a stirrup.
 Wellingtons were similar to Hessians, but made from softer calfskin, cut closer to fit around the leg, and stopped at mid-calf.
-The taller riding boots that we see in the movies and many portraits of the era were the standard-bearer for a man’s country, outdoors footwear.
+The taller riding boots that we see in the movies and many portraits of the era were the standard-bearers for a man’s country, outdoors footwear.

 Stockings were long and of wool, cotton or silk.
 Always white.